Practical information for your visit

 Extra care should be taken in the palace gardens where there are water features.
 Please do not allow children to touch or eat the plants and refrain from approaching the wildlife.

-For the safety and wellbeing of all our visitors, the use of balls, frisbees, scooters, bicycles and rollerblades are not allowed in the gardens.
+For the safety and well-being of all our visitors, the use of balls, frisbees, scooters, bicycles and rollerblades is not allowed in the gardens.
 Please see the park regulations at the entrance to the grounds for further details.

 Baby-care and pushchairs

 Please approach the nearest member of uniformed staff if you have lost a child.